JackSwett/Swett_Chowdown/_recipes/banana-bread.md

 ---

 This recipe came from Oma sometime in the 1980's.
 Although it was probably developed with Crisco in mind, Mama uses Spectrum brand vegetable shortening (no trans fats).
-Both Mama and Oma like to add at least 1 cup of chopped walnuts in the end, but it's also quite good without!
+Both Mama and Oma like to add at least 1 cup of chopped walnuts in the end, but it's also quite good without! test!